adh182/finite-sp-quantum-simulation/README.md

 </p>

 As shown in the figures above, the probability distribution evolved with the increase in iteration.
-Probability distribution with 4 qubits (upper left), 5 qubits (upper right), and 6 qubits (bottom) show the same general pattern, smoother as more number of qubits used.
+Probability distribution with 4 qubits (upper left), 5 qubits (upper right), and 6 qubits (bottom) show the same general pattern, smoother as more number of qubits used in the simulation.

 ### Probability distribution with different sigma values